harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 #### Fixed issue

-- The Instance Sync V1 CG did not update the count of Helm pod instances after the instances were removed from your environment.
+- Instance Sync V1 in Harness FirstGen did not update the count of Helm pod instances after the instances were removed from your environment.
 (CDS-82385, ZD-52612)

   This issue occurred when the following feature flags were configured as shown:
   - `INSTANCE_SYNC_V2_CG`.
 Disabled
   - `MOVE_CONTAINER_INSTANCE_SYNC_TO_PERPETUAL_TASK`.
 Enabled
   - `STOP_INSTANCE_SYNC_VIA_ITERATOR_FOR_CONTAINER_DEPLOYMENTS`.
 Enabled

   For synchronizing the instances of Native Helm deployments, the assigned container validation tasks returned a null because the delegate could not pick up the task.
-Consequently, the Harness did not update the instance count.
+Consequently, Harness did not update the instance count.

   This issue has been resolved.
-The Instance Sync V1 CG will now show the actual instance count after you have redeployed the service.
-However, Harness might require about 10 mins to show the updated instance count.
+Instance Sync V1 will now show the actual instance count after you have redeployed the service.
+However, Harness might require about 10 min to show the updated instance count.

+  This item requires Harness Delegate version 81403.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 ## October 2023